-What’s sparkling water, aka carbonated water?
+What’s sparkling water, aka carbonated water or seltzer water?
 Is it good for you?
 Here’s what you need to know about this bubbly beverage.

 Bubbly sparkling water has exploded onto the scene, and these days grocery store shelves are loaded with dizzying colorful cans from LaCroix to Sprindrift.
 But what is it exactly, and how is it different from carbonated water or seltzer?
 Is it good for you and your teeth?
 How is it different from club soda?
 Here we’ll break down the technical terminology and clear up the health benefits (spoiler: don’t worry about your teeth!).
 And, we’ll share some of our favorite cocktail recipes starring this bubbly mixer.

 What is sparkling water?
-Is it the same thing as carbonated water or soda water?
+Is it the same thing as carbonated water or seltzer water?
 What about club soda?
 Here are some of the differences between these very similar products:

-- Sparkling water, aka seltzer, soda water, or carbonated water is water with no additives, carbonated by injecting carbon dioxide (CO2).
+- Sparkling water, aka seltzer water, soda water, or carbonated water is water with no additives, carbonated by injecting carbon dioxide (CO2).
 It’s the base for brands like La Croix, or what comes out of a SodaStream.